Aasrithlingamagunta/Data-Insight-From-Aadhar-A-Comprehensive-Analysis-Using-Qlik/README.md

   - Assess the effect of Aadhar on reducing fraud and improving customer verification processes.
   - Analyze how businesses leverage Aadhar for customer onboarding and service delivery.
   - Study the operational efficiency gains in sectors utilizing Aadhar authentication.
+  -
+## Data Updates and Field Renaming
+Several calculated fields have been updated in the dataset to enhance the accuracy and relevance of the analysis.
+Additionally, some fields have been renamed for better clarity and consistency.
+For detailed information on these changes, please refer to the report uploaded above.
+For further details, please refer to the project documentation and analysis reports included in this repository.

 ## Data Collection & Extraction
 Data is systematically collected to answer research questions, test hypotheses, evaluate outcomes, and generate insights.
 The dataset is downloaded from the provided link and contains meta information regarding various attributes such as Registrar, Enrolment Agency, State, District, and more.